 And, it's likely to cause even more destruction.
 Firefighters do not expect full containment until the end of November.

 The Camp Fire has burned through Northern California's Butte County with stunning speed.
-Cal Fire reported more than 6,400 residential structures have been destroyed and 260 commercial structures are lost since the fire started Nov.
+Cal Fire reported more than 10,300 structures have been destroyed since the fire started Nov.
 8. The cause is under investigation.

 2. Tubbs Fire, October 2017